Skip to content

 Creating a Design for Test Report

-Change the default project name (if preferred) and select a IPC-D-356 netlist file.
-Valid extensions are .d356 or .ipc.
-See this page for help if needed.,
+Name the report (a default name is generated for you) and select your test point file.
+Valid extensions are .d356, .ipc, or .csv.
+See this page for help exporting an IPC-D-356 netlist.

 Press Continue to proceed.

-The width and depth of the device under test is estimated using the maximum extent of the netlists test records.
+The width and depth of the device under test are estimated from the maximum extent of the file's test records — so they will usually read slightly small, since boards extend past their outermost pads.

 Update these values if they're not accurate, but feel free to leave them as is if it's still early in your design process.